RekerLab/DeepDelta/Model_Evaluation/README.md

 #### ChemProp5x10CV_ExtPred.py
 Code to run 5x10 fold cross validation and external test set predictions for the ChemProp model.

-#### RF-LGBM-Control-5x10CV-SaveModels-ExtPreds.py
+#### RF-LGBM-Control-5x10CV-ExtPreds.py
-Code to run 5x10 fold cross validation, generate and save trained models, and run external test set predictions for the Random Forest and LightGBM models.
+Code to run 5x10 fold cross validation, save trained models, and run external test set predictions for the Random Forest and LightGBM models.

-#### LGBM-Delta-5x10CV-SaveModels-ExtPreds.py
+#### LGBM-Delta-5x10CV-ExtPreds.py
-Code to run 5x10 fold cross validation, generate and save trained models, and run external test set predictions for the LightGBM delta models.
+Code to run 5x10 fold cross validation, save trained models, and run external test set predictions for the LightGBM delta models.

 #### Scaffold-Chemical-Similiarity-Analysis.py
 Code to analyze the chemical similarity of pairs and compare the chemical pairs with shared scaffolds to pairs who do not share scaffolds.